So Close (Enchanted song): Use in Enchanted

 The sequence is preceded by a shopping montage, in which Giselle (Adams) is treated to a shopping spree by Robert's daughter Morgan (Rachel Covey) to update her wardrobe in preparation for The King & Queen's Ball.
 The dress Giselle ultimately wears is meant to signify her "transformation into a contemporary New Yorker", as opposed to a more opulent outfit.
-Giselle and her betrothed, Prince Edward (James Marsden), arrive at The Kings & Queens Ball, a costume ball where they meet Robert (Dempsey) and his fiance Nancy (Idina Menzel).
+Giselle and her betrothed, Prince Edward (James Marsden), arrive at The Kings & Queens Ball, a costume ball where they meet Robert (Dempsey) and his fiancé Nancy (Idina Menzel).
+Nancy appears to be the only character aware of the undeniable chemistry and romantic tension between Robert and Giselle.
 For "The King and Queen's Waltz", the conductor invites all gentlemen to ask a lady with whom they did not attend the ball dance, requiring the attendees to switch partners.
 Edward immediately invites Nancy to dance and, after a moment of hesitation, Robert asks Giselle to do the same, allowing the two to "finalize [their] bond" with each other.
 In the film, McLaughlin plays himself and performs "So Close" diegetically as a band vocalist, accompanied by an orchestra.
+The singer was not expecting to also appear in the film.

 The song offers "an outer voice that mirrors Giselle's inner emotional journey."
 While Giselle and Robert dance, the other couples vacate the center of the ballroom floor, allowing them more room.
 Robert quietly sings a few of the song's lines to Giselle, prior to which he had vehemently refused to sing for much of the film.
 The couples dance in quadruple meter.
 Nancy eventually interrupts them, reuniting with Robert as Edward prepares to leave the ball (and New York) with Giselle.
+Earlier in the film, Giselle had promised to Edward that they will return to Andalasia after the ball.
 While Edward retrieves Giselle's wrap, she gazes at Robert completing their dance with Nancy as the song concludes.
 Menken described "So Close" as "a heartfelt, emotional moment" in the film.
 According to Jordan Iacobucci of Screen Rant, the ballad "tells the entire story of Enchanted in the span of three minutes", with Giselle and Robert realizing how close they were to finding their happy ending with each other, before it was ultimately taken away.